desx-org/rctl/README.md

 # rctl
 Resource Constrained Template Library

 This is a collection of c and c++ libraries put together to support embedded development.

-General principles are This is a work in progress and
+Libraries:

  1. Modulo Int: An class that behaves like a signed integer but instead of rolling over at INT_MAX, it rolls over at a template defined value.
  2. mdata_view: Similar to a std::span but it points to fragmented memory